ngaut/stackvm/tools_instruction.md

-# Tool calling Instructions
+# Tool calling

-Below are the instructions for calling the tools.
+Below are the supported tools for calling instruction.

 ## llm_generate
 - **Purpose**: Generates a response using the Language Model (LLM).